Bowling is an exciting sport. It’s all about precision, skill, and, of course, the right equipment.

 Just as there are considerations in other sports, like choosing the wrong golf balls or picking the worst tennis balls, bowling also has its pitfalls.

 As a bowling enthusiast, I’ve had my fair share of encounters with these elusive misfits, and I’m here to guide you through the alley’s dark side.
-So, you never fall victim to these unworthy contenders.

 Table of Contents